ian-vitaexmachina/xamarin.ios.uibuddy/README.md

 // Create a UILabel 100 points wide and 20 points high buddyLabel = new UIBuddyViewBase<UILabel>(vLayout, UIBuddyControlHelper.H1(new CGRect(0,0,100,20)));

-vLayout.AddWithFlex(buddyLabel, 1);
+// Add the Lable to the vertical layout with Flex of 1 (takes up the whole control) vLayout.AddWithFlex(buddyLabel, 1);

-buddyLabel.Control.Text = "Vita Ex Machina";
+// And set some control details (buddyLabel.Control is of type UILabel in this case) buddyLabel.Control.Text = "Vita Ex Machina";
 buddyLabel.Control.TextAlignment = UITextAlignment.Center;
 buddyLabel.HorizontalAlign = Align.Center;